The Port Town of Véraldo

 "… Hrm."

 It was vibrating.
-Even when I gripped it, the vibration didn't dull — pretty strong.
+Even when I gripped it firmly, the vibration didn't weaken — pretty strong.

 "The sound is annoying.
 Do you have one without the sound?"